dmentipl/dotfiles/zsh/README.md

   ~/.local/share/zsh/functions/prompt_spaceship_setup
 ```

-Symlink config files. `zshenv` and `zshenv.d` are for all zsh shells, i.e. interactive and non-interactive. `zshrc` and `zshrc.d` are for interactive shells only.
+Symlink config files. `zshenv` and `zshenv.d` are for all zsh shells, i.e. interactive and non-interactive. `zshrc` and `zshrc.d` are for interactive shells.

 ```bash
 ln -sf "${DOTFILES}/zsh/zshenv" ~/.zshenv